josephGZC/amazon_sentiment_analysis/README.md

   - **After Cleaning (valid rows):** 1,334
   - **Unique Products:** 1,334
   - Removed rows with **missing values, incorrect entries, and duplicates**.

+## Sentiment Analysis Approach
+Sentiment analysis was performed on each product’s star rating and review text, generating a Sentiment Score from -1 (most negative) to +1 (most positive).
+For easier interpretation, each product was also assigned a Sentiment Category (Positive, Mixed Negative, Neutral, or Mixed Positive) based on the distribution of its rating and textual review.
+More positive sentiment scores indicate stronger customer satisfaction, while negative scores reflect unfavorable opinions.
+The following section provides the mean values for each category.

+## Insights & Findings

+### Sentiment Overview
+- A **Sentiment Score** and **Sentiment Category** were derived from both rating and textual reviews.
+- The **average sentiment score** was **0.813 ± 0.377**, indicating generally positive experiences.
+- **72% of products (962 out of 1,334)** had positive sentiment.
+- Only **~3% of products** registered **mixed-to-negative sentiments**, and none were purely negative.